meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 now armed, and if he had been at so much trouble to get rid of me, it was plain that I was meant to be the victim.
-What he would do afterwards--whether he would try to crawl right across the island from North Inlet to the camp among the swamps or whether he would fire Long Tom, trusting that his own comrades might come first to help him--was, of course, more than I could say.
+What he would do afterwards--whether he would try to crawl right across the island from [:North Inlet](#islandmap) to the camp among the swamps or whether he would fire Long Tom, trusting that his own comrades might come first to help him--was, of course, more than I could say.